janmonschke/janmonschke.github.com/content/blog/2020-04-17-tailwindcss-and-create-react-app/index.md

 pomodoros: 4
 ---

 I have started to use [TailwindCSS](https://tailwindcss.com/) in a couple of side projects now to try out utility-based styling.
 All of these projects are regular [create-react-app](https://create-react-app.dev/) projects (based on the TypeScript starter).
 The way create-react-app projects are set up does not allow you to change the project's webpack config without ['ejecting'](https://create-react-app.dev/docs/available-scripts#npm-run-eject) your app.
-In this post I want to show how I have added TailwindCSS to my projects withouth ejecting.
+In this post I want to show how I have added TailwindCSS to my projects without ejecting.

 Ejecting from a create-react-app means you will lose the ability to easily update to newer versions of `react-scripts` but you will gain the ability to change config files like the webpack config.
 For side projects I try to not eject for as long as I can because I know I would spend a lot of time tweaking configs for no real reason.
 I like that with create-react-app I can focus on what I am building and I don't have to worry about config file.